ClaudioV05/CRUD_Hibernate/README.md

-# CRUD_hibernate
+# Hibernate_Project
-These API service is the CRUD using hibernate with the architecture pattern Domain-Driven Design(DDD).
+These API service is the test of 'Programação em Java do básico ao avançado'